MyMoneyViz.com

 You do not need a complex system.
 The requirements are simple:

-The key is picking a system you will actually use.
+The key is picking a system you will actually use, whether that is a spreadsheet, an app, or a simple net worth calculator to get your first number.
 Spreadsheets work but require discipline.
 Bank-connected apps automate the process but come with privacy tradeoffs and broken connections.

 Tools like MyMoneyViz offer a middle ground: a dedicated interface for manual tracking that is faster than spreadsheets, supports 13+ asset types, and never requires sharing your bank credentials.
 You get beautiful charts and goal tracking without sacrificing control or privacy.